onetapbeyond/gen_metrics/bench/README.md

 > GenMetrics can safely monitor a GenServer process when the rate-of-callbacks on that process is low or moderate.
 However, above a certain rate-of-callbacks, the runtime overhead of GenMetrics will impact negatively on your application's performance.

 On our test hardware, 67k callbacks-per-second was sufficiently high to see significant runtime impact.
 While just 1k callbacks-per-second was so low that zero runtime impact was observed regardless of whether we were monitoring synchronous or asynchronous calls.
+Somewhere between 1k and 67k callbacks-per-second is a point where we need to start asking ourselves whether enabling GenMetrics is worth the runtime overhead.

 #### So at what point will GenMetrics have a negative impact on the runtime performance of your application?